Control-M SaaS Unified View Migration

 In the Status column, a Ready to Connect button appears next to the added self-hosted Control-M/Servers or self-hosted Control-M for z/OS.

-5. Select the required self-hosted Control-M/Server or self-hosted Control-M for z/OS, and then click Ready to Connect.
+5. Select the required self-hosted Control-M/Server or self-hosted Control-M for z/OS, and then do the following:

-A Control-M/Server Token dialog box appears with the token value and enables you to copy it to your clipboard.
+A dialog box appears with the token value and enables you to copy it to your clipboard.

-Record this token, which you must provide when you are prompted by the registration utility, as described in Connecting a Self-Hosted Control-M/Server to Helix Control-M Unified View and Connecting a Self-Hosted Control-M for z/OS to Helix Control-M Unified View.
+3. Record the token, which you must provide when you are prompted by the registration utility, as described in Connecting a Self-Hosted Control-M/Server to Control-M SaaS Unified View and Connecting a Self-Hosted Control-M for z/OS to Control-M SaaS Unified View.

-This procedure describes how to disconnect a self-hosted Control-M/Server from your self-hosted Control-M/EM and connect it to Helix Control-M Unified View via the ctm_menu utility.
+This procedure describes how to disconnect a self-hosted Control-M/Server from your Control-M/EM and connect it to Control-M SaaS Unified View via the ctm_menu utility.

 Before You Begin